Super Troopers 2: Plot

-The State Troopers, realizing that they will not be given their original jobs after failing at this task, intend to return to America.
-During a botched highway stop, Farva and Mac encounter another cache of drugs and cell phones, as well as AK-48 rifles.
-The troopers realize that these items are all more valuable in the U.S. than in Canada, and that someone has been planting these items around the town in preparation for the turnover to the U.S, to avoid having to cross the border.
-Back at the station, Genevieve, who has been flirting with Rabbit, arrives, and the two begin to have sex, only to be attacked and carried-off.
-The rest of the State Troopers learn about Rabbit's kidnapping by reviewing his dash-cam, and suspect the Canadian Mounties are involved.
+The State Troopers discover that they will not be given their original jobs after failing at this task, and intend to return to America.
+During a botched highway stop, Farva and Mac encounter another cache of drugs and cell phones, as well as AK-47 rifles.
+The troopers realize that these items are all more valuable in the U.S. than in Canada and that someone has been planting these items around the town in preparation for the turnover to the U.S., to avoid having to cross the border.
+Back at the station, Genevieve, who has been flirting with Rabbit, arrives, and the two begin to have sex, only to be attacked and carried off.
+The rest of the State Troopers learn about Rabbit's kidnapping by reviewing his dash-cam and suspect the Canadian Mounties are involved.

-Using a cell-phone triangulator on the counterfeit phones, the State Troopers arrive at a sawmill.
-They encounter the Mounties, only to realize the Mounties had suspected the State Troopers as the drug smugglers.
+Using a cell phone triangulator on the counterfeit phones, the State Troopers arrive at a sawmill.
+They encounter the Mounties, only to realize the Mounties had suspected the State Troopers as drug smugglers.
 Guy Le Franc reveals himself as the leader of the smuggling operation, and has captured Genevieve and Rabbit and tied them to a board placed on the saw.
-Genevieve reveals herself to be a double-agent working for Le Franc, and the groups engage in a shootout.
+Genevieve reveals herself to be a double agent working for Le Franc, and the groups engage in a shootout.
 The State Troopers and Mounties are successful, and Rabbit is rescued.
 Le Franc and his employees are arrested, and Genevieve reveals that she is actually Andrea Spooner, and part of the Ontario Provincial Police and is working undercover.

-Gov. Jessman arrives to congratulate the officers in their success.
-At a press conference, the Canadian Mounties congratulate their American counterparts, and give praise for their efforts.
-Gov. Jessman announces that, due to the hidden contraband, the territory will remain in Canadian control for the time being, causing both nations' officers to insult each other and begin brawling once again.
+Jessman arrives to congratulate the officers on their success.
+At a press conference, the Canadian Mounties congratulate their American counterparts and give praise for their efforts.
+Jessman announces that, due to the hidden contraband, the territory will remain in Canadian control for the time being, causing both nations' officers to insult each other and begin brawling once again.

 In a mid-credits scene, body-cam footage is shown from the ill-fated ride along with Fred Savage.
 The police officers have been called to rescue a cat out of a tree.
 After Fred Savage learns that their job entails them calling the fire department for the rescue, he begins climbing the tree to rescue the cat himself.
 He falls out of the tree and manages to land safely, only to be hit and killed by the arriving firetruck.

 In a post-credits scene, Farva blends his pinky toe into a smoothie and drinks it straight out of the blender, the result of losing a bet with Rabbit during the movie.